aaronsegura/wacom_profile/README.md

 [krita:0]

 This section header defines the actions that will be taken when '-p krita' is passed in and the LED is in position 0 (upper-left corner).

 LED Positions:

 	0 - Upper-left
 	1 - Upper-right
 	2 - Lower-right
 	3 - Lower-left

+Buttons:

+	Button 2 - Upper top button
+   	Button 3 - Middle top Button
+   	Button 8 - Lower top Button

+   	Button 1 - Wheel Button

+   	Button 9 -  Upper bottom button
+   	Button 10 - Middle bottom button
+   	Button 11 - Lower bottom button

+ TouchRing Actions:

+   	AbsWheelUp - Scroll Up
+   	AbsWheelDown - Scroll Down

 You don't have to define all LED positions.
-Any positions left undefined are set to the pad defaults, which are Button +4 and Button +5

-Valid options in each section are "scroll\_up" and "scroll\_down".
-Valid values for these options are the same options you would use to define actions with xsetwacom:

-	scroll_up = key +up
-	scroll_down = key +down
+No action will be taken if you select a mode that isn't defined.

+Valid options in each section are either buttons or touchring actions.
+If you define a blank action (eg, "button 1 = "), that item is reset to tablet defaults.

 See the example config.cfg for a working example.